September 30, 2023

 - Mary Eastwood, eyewitness

 Next to the primary school was an open patch of vacant, overgrown land, called Grange Reserve.
-The object lost height once it was over the reserve and was witnessed descending behind a stand of trees.
-A number of excited students made to pursue the craft, some by climbing the school fence.
+The object lost height as it crossed this area and descended behind a stand of trees.

 Witnesses who made it into Grange Reserve shortly after the object's final disappearance reported seeing a flattened circle on the ground.

 Back at the high school, in the immediate aftermath, Principal Frank Samblebe called an assembly.
-He told the stunned students to calm down, and warned that the incident was not to be discussed.
+He told the stunned students to calm down, and warned them that the incident was not to be discussed.

 'He didn't want to hear any more about this nonsense.
 We were not to discuss it ever again.'